 - Consider your training and professional development from a broad perspective.

 - Pause and reflect on goals that can get lost amidst daily research activities.

 - Set clear short-, mid- and long-term training and development goals.

 - Have open and direct dialogue with your mentor(s).

 - Create a written action plan for your individual goals and career of choice.

 - Identify and use resources to help you achieve your goals.

-Stanford University has adopted a new policy requiring all postdoctoral scholars to complete and discuss an IDP with their appointing faculty sponsor on an annual basis.
-Stanford is fundamentally committed to postdoctoral training.
+All postdoctoral scholars must complete and discuss an IDP with their faculty sponsor annually.
+Stanford is committed to postdoc training.
 The IDP provides an important component of this training by:

 - Encouraging self-reflection and consideration of progress, goals and needs;

-- Helping to enact short-term goals that work toward longer-term goals.
+- Helping to enact short-term goals that work toward long-term goals.